yvt/fatalloc/README.md

 functions.
 Add `libfatalloc.so` to `LD_PRELOAD` to "fix" minor heap overruns in faulty software.

+Using this library does not fix **C**VEs or improve security—if anything, undermines it.
+This library bypasses various checks, which may be the first line of defense against intrusion attempts, just to keep your programs alive and your workflow uninterrupted as long as possible.
+Use at your own peril.

 Inspired by Windows [Fault Tolerant Heap][1].
 Written in Rust(🚀).

 ## Usage